markusmobius/Crowdsourcr/doc/_sources/usage/installation.rst.txt

 Make sure MongoDB_ is installed and running.
 If it is not, follow the instructions at `<http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/>`_.

-To set up Crowdsourcer itself, copy ``config/app_config.py.example`` to ``config/app_config.py`` and modify the settings.
-Crowdsourcer uses Google OAuth2 for authentication, so you need to get Google OAuth2 keys from their `developer console
+To set up Crowdsourcr itself, copy ``config/app_config.py.example`` to ``config/app_config.py`` and modify the settings.
+Crowdsourcr uses Google OAuth2 for authentication, so you need to get Google OAuth2 keys from their `developer console
 <https://console.developers.google.com/>`_.
 The configuration file
 (or `Google configuration`_ below) has more details about this.
-Put your Google account into the list of superadmins so that you can administrate the administrators for Crowdsourcer.
+Put your Google account into the list of superadmins so that you can administrate the administrators for Crowdsourcr.

 You also need to obtain an access key and secret from the AWS console in order to use the Amazon Turk integration.
 Modify the appropriate settings in ``config/app_config.py``.

-At this point, it should be possible to start Crowdsourcer by entering the `src` directory and running
+At this point, it should be possible to start Crowdsourcr by entering the `src` directory and running
 ::